9 Steps to Start Researching Your Competitors

 researching your competitors

-If you want to succeed, you as an entrepreneur must always look with an eye into your competitors.
-You must always use the information you get from the researching your competitors to make the right decisions about the future action steps of your company.
+If you want to succeed, you as an entrepreneur, must always look with an eye into your competitors.
+You must always use the information you get from researching your competitors to make the right decisions about the future action steps of your company.

 Who are they?
-What they are doing?
-How what they are doing impact on your small business?
-What you need to do?
+What are they doing?
+How does what they are doing impact your small business?
+What do you need to do?

 These questions will always surround you and your business.
-Because of that, you will need to start researching your competitors, your current or future possible competition.
+Because of that, you will need to start researching your competitors—your current or future possible competitors.

-Let’s talk about 9 steps that you can use in order to do a research on competitors.
+Let’s talk about 9 steps that you can use in order to do research on competitors.

 #1 Start Researching Your Competitors on Google